Green parking lot

 Green parking lots are a form of parking lot designed to be environmentally more sustainable.
 Many agencies and organizations have released different standards as to what will be considered a green parking lot.
-As an example, the Toronto guidelines the purpose of a green parking lot is to use all the leftover spaces in parking lots in more environmentally friendly manners and also to make changes to parking lots that, without interfering with their ability to serve as a parking lot; the US Environmental Protection Agency has released guidelines referring to a Green Parking Lot as any lot which contains environmentally preferable features.
+As an example, in the Toronto guidelines the purpose of a green parking lot is to use all the leftover spaces in parking lots in more environmentally friendly manners, and also to make changes to parking lots without interfering with their ability to serve as a parking lot; the US Environmental Protection Agency has released guidelines referring to a green parking lot as any lot which contains environmentally preferable features.

 Minimized impervious surfaces

 The largest feature of the parking lot is its paved area, hence, by changing this surface to be more permeable to water the parking lot will drain better.
 Some surface options are open joint pavers, porous asphalt, pervious concrete, or a turf grid.
 Drainage may be an important part of a green parking lot because runoff is often a serious concern.
 In addition to using a more porous surface, a more porous subsurface may be used to maximize drainage through the parking lot surface.
 Drains and low-lying areas for water retention can also be components of a green parking lot.